Judiciary of Poland: Military courts

 The military courts are specialised criminal courts for the Polish Armed Forces and its civilian personnel, as well as foreign soldiers and their personnel during their duties if international agreements allow them to be tried on Polish soil.
 There are seven garrison military courts (wojskowy sąd garnizonowy) under the jurisdiction of two district military courts (wojskowy sąd okręgowy), which roughly correspond to the regional and district common courts, respectively.
 The creation of military courts and their territorial jurisdiction are regulated by the minister of defence, while the minister of justice makes internal regulations for the courts.
 Judges in military courts must be officers in the Polish Armed Forces.

 According to article 653 of Code of Criminal Procedure (KPK), most of the courts-martial begin in garrison military courts, whose ruling may be appealed to the district military court.
-Article 654 of KPK mentions exceptions to these cases, which include any cases that would have been otherwise tried by a sąd okręgowy, crimes committed by officers of the rank of major or higher, or by soldiers of the foreign armed forces.
+Article 654 of KPK mentions exceptions to these cases, which include any cases that would have been otherwise tried by a sąd okręgowy, crimes committed by officers of the rank of major or higher, or by foreign servicemembers.
 The disciplinary panels of district military courts will also hold trials for disciplinary cases against military judges, except for those heard by the Chamber of Professional Responsibility as the original disciplinary jurisdiction.